Blaxit: Reasons

 USA Today said "Black Americans, like expatriates of all races and ethnicities, leave the USA temporarily or permanently for different reasons: in search of a better quality of life, for work opportunities, to marry or retire abroad, for tax reasons, for adventure."
-Kristen West Savali, writing for Essence in January 2020, compared Blaxit to the Great Migration, saying, "it has become increasingly clear that there is no corner of the United States where it is safe to be Black."
+Kristen West Savali, writing for Essence in January 2020, compared Blaxit to the Great Migration, saying, "it has become increasingly clear that there is no corner of the United States where it is safe to be black."

-Academic Okunini Ọbádélé Kambon moved to Ghana after an arrest in Chicago.
+Academic Okunini Ọbádélé Kambon moved to Ghana after he was arrested in Chicago.
 He is involved in a Ghanaian program that encourages descendants of Africans to emigrate.
-Businesswoman Lakeshia Ford moved to Ghana after a yearlong study abroad there; she says in Ghana "I don't have to think of myself as a Black woman...here I am just a woman."
+Businesswoman Lakeshia Ford moved to Ghana after a yearlong study abroad there; she says in Ghana "I don't have to think of myself as a black woman...here I am just a woman."

-Tiffanie Drayton, whose family moved to the US from Trinidad and Tobago when she was four, in 2013 moved back and is writing a book, Black American Refugee, on the subject of Blaxit.
-Drayton said driving her children around the block to get them to sleep in Trinidad and Togabo differed significantly from the same experience in the United States: "In America, your hands are shaking.
+Tiffanie Drayton, whose family moved from Trinidad and Tobago to the US when she was four, moved back to Trinidad and Tobago in 2013, and she is currently writing a book, Black American Refugee, about Blaxit.
+Drayton said driving her children around the block to get them to sleep in Trinidad and Tobago differed significantly from the same experience in the United States: "In America, your hands are shaking.
 You're worried about what to say.
 You're worried about whether you have the right ID.
 You're just so worried all the time."
-Rapper Mos Def moved to South Africa in 2013 to escape racism, although in January 2016, he was ordered to leave having stayed in the country illegally on an expired tourist visa granted in May 2013, and finally allowed to leave later that year, barred from ever returning.